JoseIgnacioD/docker/bamboo-agent-extended-windows/README.md

 # Overview

 This Docker image extends the docker-bamboo-windows-agent-base.
-Adds all features, executables and programs needed to run builds.
+Adds some features, executables and programs needed to run builds.